miffili/20172018_100DaysOfCode/R2DailyLog.md

 ### **D33 #100DaysOfCode // Feb032018**

 **coding**
-* refactored the JS code a bit
+* refactored JS code a bit
 * planned out all of the remaining steps on paper

 **other**